-Indicates a participant in Group 1 of the Secondary Offering.
-See "Plan of Distribution-Securities being issued." ŧ
+[†] Indicates a participant in Group 1 of the Secondary Offering.
+See "Plan of Distribution-Securities being issued."

 Indicates a participant in Group 2 of the Secondary Offering.
-See "Plan of Distribution-Securities being issued." ‡
+See "Plan of Distribution-Securities being issued."

-Indicates a participant in Group 3 of the Secondary Offering.
-See "Plan of Distribution-Securities being issued." ş
+[§] Indicates a participant in Group 3 of the Secondary Offering.
+See "Plan of Distribution-Securities being issued."

-Percentage total voting power represents voting power with respect to all outstanding shares of our Class A common stock and Class B common stock, yoting as a single class.
+(1) Percentage total voting power represents voting power with respect to all outstanding shares of our Class A common stock and Class B common stock, voting as a single class.
 Each holder of Class A common stock shall be entitled to one per share of Class A common stock and each holder of Class B common stock shall be entitled to ten votes per share of Class B common stock.
-Holders of Class A common stock shall be entitled to an each holder of Class A common stock and Class B common stock will vote together as a single class on all matters (including the election of directors) submitted to a vote (1) of stockholders, unless otherwise required by law or our amended and restated certificate of incorporation.
+Holders of Class A common stock and Class B common stock will vote together as a single class on all matters (including the election of directors) submitted to a vote of stockholders, unless otherwise required by law or our amended and restated certificate of incorporation.
 The Class B common stock is convertible at any time by the holder into shares of Class A common stock on a share-for-share basis.